-After 10 years of providing telemedicine programs to hospitals, we’ve had time to carve out a specific niche in the market.
-We know what makes us different from other telemedicine companies, so we’ve taken time to put those differentiators down on paper in a new Telemedicine Playbook: “What to Look for When Choosing a Provider – Six Tips for Success.”
+After 10 years of providing advanced telemedicine programs to hospitals, we’ve had time to carve out a specific niche in the market.
+We know what makes us different from other telemedicine companies, so we’ve taken time to put those differentiators down on paper in a new Telemedicine Playbook.

 We hear it more and more frequently these days, from hospital physicians, executives and nurses, that their current telemedicine program is cold, impersonal, and lacks consistency.